JavierChicoOfc/Sign2Text-DETR/README.md

 ---

+**Note: this repo does not have git history beacause it was migrated from a private repo**

 ## 📖 Overview

 **Sign2Text** is a project designed to **build a complete pipeline** for training and deploying a model that **translates sign language gestures into text.**